aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-tasks/move-a-task-to-another-parent-task/_index.md

 ---
 title: "Move a Task to another Parent Task"
-description: "Aspose.Tasks Cloud SDK for Python permits to move sub-task or child task from one parent to another parent task in MPP, MPT and XML.
-Moreover, our REST API can be used with nearly all languages like .NET, Java, Android, Python, Perl, PHP, Ruby, Jquery and many more."
+description: "Aspose.Tasks Cloud allows you to move a task to another parent task in MPP, MPT and XML.
+Moreover, our REST API can be used with nearly all languages like .NET, Node.JS, Python, PHP, Go, Java and many more."
 keywords: "move a task to another parent task, REST API, move child task, child tasks in project management, using Python, Perl, MS Project Management, project management, move sub-task in mpp, mpt, xml, change parent of task"
 type: docs
 url: /move-a-task-to-another-parent-task/